1.0 Introduction

 Create an application (app) in Fortanix DSM.

-Generate key pairs using the Crypto Token to create a Certificate Authority.
+Generate key pairs using the crypto token to create a Certificate Authority (CA).

 2.0 Prerequisites